Photo by Andrey_Popov / Shutterstock.com

 Get a medical exam

 Hearing aid salespeople will want to give you a hearing evaluation before selling you a product.
-First, get a medical examination, preferably by a board-certified ear, nose and throat physician (otolaryngologist).
+First, get a medical examination, preferably by a board-certified ear, nose and throat physician (ENT).

-This exam should determine if your hearing problem can be medically treated before you spend thousands of dollars on hearing aids.
-Workplace insurance may cover the exam, and Medicare Part B insurance covers diagnostic hearing exams, but not routine tests, ordered by a doctor.
+This exam should determine whether your hearing problem can be medically treated before you spend thousands of dollars on hearing aids.
+Workplace insurance may cover the exam, and Medicare Part B insurance covers diagnostic hearing exams ordered by a doctor, but does not cover routine hearing tests, hearing aids, or exams for fitting hearing aids.
 (Here are the rules, at Medicare.gov.)

 Next step: a hearing evaluation

-If your doctor recommends that you pursue hearing aids, the next step is a hearing evaluation.
+Nonetheless, your doctor is a good place to start.
+If he or she recommends you pursue hearing aids, the next step is a hearing evaluation.
 This is a thorough assessment of your hearing by an audiologist or a hearing aid dispenser who is credentialed in your state to measure hearing, fit hearing aids and sell them.

 What they recommend will depend in part on what type of hearing loss you have.
 One common type of hearing loss among adults is sensorineural — damage to the nerves of the inner ear — from disease, age, injury or a genetic disorder.
 Another is conductive hearing loss, caused by infection or a build-up of fluid or ear wax and affects the outer or middle ear.
 Some people experience a combination of these types of hearing loss.